 Typecraft: Using Font Design as a Means to Create a Difference

-Launched in 2012, The Typecraft Initiative, develops a range of display typefaces based on the rich crafts and tribal arts of India.
-The primary goal of this foundry is to help provide craftspeople to sustain their livelihood through the creation and sale of the typefaces.
+Launched in 2012, The Typecraft Initiative, develops a range of display* typefaces based on the rich crafts and tribal arts of India.
+Our primary aim is to provide opportunities for craftspeople to earn through the creation and sale of the typefaces and allied products.

 A vital aspect of our mission is to use the workshops with craftspeople to instil design methodologies in them, and to allow for free-thinking, failure and the ability of independent thought in craftspeople, who in India are usually relegated to implementors and not treated on par with designers.
 We envisage a world where craftspeople will also be designers.